What Is the Wilderness Tabernacle?

 “There was a certain creditor who had two debtors.
 One owed five hundred denarii, and the other fifty.
 And when they had nothing with which to repay, he freely forgave them both.
 Tell Me, therefore, which of them will love him more?”

 — Luke 7:41-42

-Simon answers correctly that the one who was forgiven much would love more.
+Simon answers correctly.
+The one who was forgiven much would love more.
 I don't think the lesson implied that Simon was any less of a sinner before God than the woman known as a sinner.

 — Romans 3:23

 It speaks more to the fact that Simon couldn't experience that type of forgiveness because he was unwilling to face his own sinfulness and thereby experience the greatness of God's forgiveness.
-He could therefore not appreciate the largeness of the gift as the woman did and it was evident by what Simon was unwilling to give.
+Therefore, he could not appreciate the largeness of the gift as the woman did, and it was evident by what Simon was unwilling to give.